samuel-pratt/samuel-pratt/README.md

 ## Hello 👋

 I'm a Software Developer at [Kano](https://www.kanoapps.com/) in Victoria, BC.
-I'm interested in esoteric languages, polygot programs, and the tools built for them.
-I also like building things that have localized applications for Vancouver Island and UVic.
+In my free time I make apps like [BC Ferry Times](https://apps.apple.com/ca/app/id1615899209) and an in progress app for monitoring Heroku dynos on the go.

 ## A few things I've built